oleon12/PhyloDiversity/README.md

 > *_Please, be careful with the append parameter in the last write.table command, it only works properly if you add informtion over a existing file, but if you create a file with this paramater set TRUE will generated a Warning message_

 2. Now, with the occurrences downloades it is time to create the absence-presence matrix.
 This matrix is just a table with Species as rows and Areas as columns, where, if a species is present in an area, the intersection will be filled with 1, and 0 if the species is absent.
 For this task, we use the [Absence.Presence_Matrix.R](https://github.com/oleon12/PhyloDiversity/blob/master/R/Absence.Presence_Matrix.R) script.

+To use this script you nedd the occurences (previously downloaded) and polygons in Shape Files (Areas).
+In this case we use three different areas: Areas of endemism, Grid cells and Protected Areas.
+All of these areas are in Shape Files.
+We strongly recommended that all areas be inside in one file, for example, we use more than 100 Protected Areas, however, all areas are inside in a single Shape File.
+This recomendation is just for save memory.